Open Peer Review. Open Publishing. Open Access. Open Discussion. Open Directory. Open Recommendations. Open API. Open Source.

 Learning Deep Models: Critical Points and Local Openness

-Abstract:With the increasing interest in deeper understanding of the loss surface of many non-convex deep models, this paper presents a unifying framework to study the local/global equivalence of the optimization problem arising from training of such non-convex models.
-Using the local openness property of the underlying training models, we provide sufficient conditions under which any local optimum of the resulting optimization problem is global.
-Our result unifies and extends many of the existing results in the literature.
-For example, our theory shows that when the input data matrix X is full row rank, all non-degenerate local optima of the optimization problem for training linear deep model with squared loss error are global minima.
-Moreover, for two layer linear models, we show that all degenerate critical points are either global or second order saddles and the non-degenerate local optima are global.
-Unlike many existing results in the literature, our result assumes no assumption on the target data matrix Y. For non-linear deep models having certain pyramidal structure with invertible activation functions, we can show global/local equivalence with no assumption on the differentiability of the activation function.
-Our results are the direct consequence of our main theorem that provides necessary and sufficient conditions for the matrix multiplication mapping to be locally open in its range.
+Abstract:With the increasing interest in deeper understanding of the loss surface of many non-convex deep models, this paper presents a unifying framework to study the local/global optima equivalence of the optimization problems arising from training of such non-convex models.
+Using the "local openness" property of the underlying training models, we provide simple sufficient conditions under which any local optimum of the resulting optimization problem is globally optimal.
+We first completely characterize the local openness of matrix multiplication mapping in its range.
+Then we use our characterization to: 1) show that every local optimum of two layer linear networks is globally optimal.
+Unlike many existing results in the literature, our result requires no assumption on the target data matrix Y, and input data matrix X. 2) develop almost complete characterization of the local/global optima equivalence of multi-layer linear neural networks.
+We provide various counterexamples to show the necessity of each of our assumptions.
+3) show global/local optima equivalence of non-linear deep models having certain pyramidal structure.
+Unlike some existing works, our result requires no assumption on the differentiability of the activation functions and can go beyond "full-rank" cases.

 Enter your feedback below and we'll get back to you as soon as possible.